Purplepigs0129/Quartzy-inventory-tracker/README.md

 All data related to the app is stored across the branches: main, Arthur-Branch, Barcode-scanner, and CSV-Branch, and in the forks CKappes-Git/Quartzy-inventory-tracker, and A-Tanner/Quartzy-inventory-tracker.

-To run this code, you will need React Native Expo.
+To run this code, you will need React Native Expo and, by extension, Node.js.

+Node.js can be installed through their website: https://nodejs.org/en

 React Native Expo can be installed with the following command:

 npx expo install react-native@0.71.6